 In 1913, Henry Ford introduced the first moving assembly line turning raw materials into working model T’s.
 With this innovation, Ford was able to cut down the timeline for producing a car from twelve hours to less than one and a half hours.

 Just like Ford, many businesses are looking for ways to manage every aspect of their operations.
-With a solid operation management system (OMS), organizations can create a business framework that charts the path to increased productivity and better quality control at a reduced cost.
+With a solid operations management system (OMS), organizations can create a business framework that charts the path to increased productivity and better quality control at a reduced cost.
 An OMS also enables organizations to provide solutions to setbacks they might encounter in an operating environment faster, thereby giving them a competitive advantage in their industry.

 Jump ahead to the section that’s most relevant to you:

-- What Are Operation Management Systems (OMS)?
+- What Is An Operations Management Systems= (OMS)?